zeehio/batman/SplineFitBATMAN_MATLABcode/readme.txt

 SplineFitBATMAN
+11/09/2013
+version 0.5
+   1. press "Return" instead of "Enter" when finish "Select and Run".

+SplineFitBATMAN
 30/05/2013
 version 0.4
     1. working with no Image Processing Toolbox.
     2. assign first and last spectra points by default.

 SplineFitBATMAN
 18/02/2013
 version 0.3